Aide in Chelsea: life as a PA to a HNWI, London

 What kind of training have you received?
 Personal or skills training?

-I actually haven't received any formal level of training to be honest, but to be honest I have never needed it, my job is to get things done, therefore I basically get it done- that's the nature of my job.
-The formal qualifications are great to have and I wouldn't say no to it, however for the nature of what I do, I use initiative and logistics to get the task done.
-I also come from a finance background anyway from my previous roles in the bank, so this part also helps me do my job
+I essentially haven't received any formal level of training within the industry, but to be honest for what I do, it hasn't been necessary.
+The nature of my job is to get things done; therefore, I basically get it done.
+The formal qualifications are great to have and I would welcome the opportunity, however for the undertakings of what I do, I use initiative and logistics to get the task complete.
+I come from a finance background from my previous roles in the bank and hold a degree in Accountancy, so this supports me do my job as the skills are transferable.
+I think that's also one of the reasons why I am with the family, I have real life 'business' experience in the outside world which plays a huge advantage within the lifestyle sector.

 What kind of budgetary responsibility do you have?
 Where is your greatest expenditure?